qvantel/orcd-frontend/heatmap_panel/README.md

 The dashboard also has support for [Grafana Snapshots](http://docs.grafana.org/plugins/developing/snapshot-mode/).

 ### How to use
 When initiating the heatmap plugin into your dashboard, if the data source is selected, you will see a representation of all available products.
-Each product is visualized by a filled white-circle surrounded by a gray outline, where the circle's size represents the current data and the outline represents the biggest value of the data in the timespan.
+Each product is visualized by a filled circle surrounded by a outline, where the circle's size represents the current data and the outline represents the biggest value of the data in the timespan.

 The maximum value is based on what each product is currently showing, meaning that each entity is independent and isolated from the other ones.
 This means that each product will be determined by using its own scale-range.
 The minimum value however, is always 0.